kaaengine/kaa/docs/tutorial/part05.rst

     MACHINE_GUN_BULLET_SPEED = 1200
     GRENADE_LAUNCHER_BULLET_SPEED = 200

-Finally, let's change the :code:`Player` object to be a dynamic :code:`BodyNode` with a mass of 1.
-Let's also add a hitbox for the player!
+Finally, let's make the :code:`Player` object to inherit from a :code:`BodyNode`, making it a physical object.
+Let's give it a mass of 1.
+Let's also add a hitbox node to the player!

 .. code-block:: python
     :caption: objects/player.py